luliudata/price_paid_data_pipeline/README.md

 Deployment
 ---------
-I have written an AWS Glue driver script, and deployed it to AWS Glue (the deployment to AWS is done manually due to time constraints).
+I have written an AWS Glue driver script (see `glue_driver_spark.py`), and deployed it to AWS Glue (the deployment to AWS is done manually due to time constraints).

 Glue provides a managed ETL service that runs on a serverless Apache Spark environment.
 So it is ideal for our case, it allows us to focus on our ETL job and not worry about configuring and managing the underlying compute resources.